izabellapoliv/akre/README.md

 Access http://localhost:5080/admin/ to log into the admin console.

-All API endpoint are mapped to http://localhost:5080/api/
+All CRUD API endpoint are mapped to http://localhost:5080/api/ while the calculations are done in a different API http://localhost:5080/calculations/

 Postman is recommended for API testing.

 ## TODO next

+- Unit tests for all calculations (priority)
 - Authentication
 - Query search parameters for all entities